 Carnegie Hall's Count Me In is a free choral program for middle school students without choral training in their school.
-Students from 3-4 schools in a given neighborhood come to sessions at a central location where study singing with some of the best teachers in New York City.
-Fall sessions are for 8th grade students who plan to audition for performing arts high schools.
-Spring sessions are for 6-8th grade students who want to learn how to sing in a choir.
+Students from schools in all boroughs come to sessions in the Resnick Education Wing at Carnegie Hall where they study singing with some of the best teachers in New York City.

 Workshops will be led by a high-energy, engaging choral professional who can demand excellence in an inspiring manner and who is familiar with the developmental needs of middle school-aged students.